OctopusDeploy/blog/blog/2023-05/navigation-uplift/index.md

 Octopus is dedicated to improving its user experience.
 This is the first of many milestones ahead of us to achieve our North Star navigation experience.

 Sign up to take part in our customer research program where you will see up and coming concepts we are testing.
-There is an incentive ;).